 It mixes up the water and food in the belly with the humor of the body.
 Prana which is located in the belly will break up them.
 Prana, by placing the water over the fire and placing the foodstuff over the water, reaches the fire in the belly along with Apana.

-The fire deposed by the Prana moves forth slowly with a blaze in the middle of the body with the help of Apana.
+The fire deposed by the Prana moves forth slowly ablaze in the middle of the body with the help of Apana.
 The water becomes hot by the fire and digests the foodstuff and Prana separates them into sweat, urine, blood, Bindu, feces, and others and distributes them along with the air in the form of breath through various Nadis with the help of Samana.

 The act of nourishment is the work of Samana.
 Naga looks after belching and the like.
-Kurma is responsible for the functions of eye-lids.
+Kurma is responsible for the functions of the eyelids.
 The act of hiccup is the function of Krkara.
 The work of Devadatta is the act of yawning.
 Dhananjaya produces phlegm.

 Purification of Nadis

 Only after understanding the location of Nadis and location and the functions of Vayus, one should practice purification of Nadis.

 Eligibility of the Yogi and the location of the practice